Sourav04/Sourav04/README.md

 - **Description:** Deployed an end-to-end observability stack for real-time monitoring and alerting.

 ## 🎯 Social Cause
-Beyond cloud and DevOps, I am passionate about **STEM education and mentorship**.
-I actively contribute to open-source projects and mentor aspiring engineers to help them grow in the DevOps field.
+Beyond cloud and DevOps, I am passionate about providing education to underprivileged children.
+I strongly believe that technology and knowledge should be accessible to all, and I actively support initiatives that promote digital literacy, mentorship, and access to learning resources for children in underserved communities.
+Education is the foundation for a better future, and I aim to contribute by sharing knowledge and supporting tech-driven learning programs.

 ## 📫 Let's Connect!
 - **GitHub:** [github.com/souravkumar](#)